meet the artist: dyzelle sutherland

-Dyzelle is a musician and, before lockdown, she spent most of her working week out and about in the community, delivering music workshops with people of all ages and abilities.
+Dyzelle is a musician and normally spends most of her working week out and about in the community, delivering music workshops with people of all ages and abilities.
 She says “Every day is different in the world of darts workshop delivery, but a big part of my job is about supporting people to develop their confidence and ability in music-making.”

 We asked Dyzelle for one of her favourite darts memories and she told us: